k4yt3x/konadl/README.md

 </br>

-### Beta Version (1.8 alpha2) Changes
+### Beta Version (1.8.1) Changes

+1. Seperated download will now be remembered
-1. Images downloaded can now be stored in separate folders according to ratings
+2. Images downloaded can now be stored in separate folders according to ratings
-1. You can now update newly added images to a download
+3. You can now update newly added images to a download

 ### Stable Version (1.7.1) Changes